New home for Durham University Business School

 If this project goes ahead:

 - It will ensure the community and visitors have an enhanced experience and increased accessibility to the riverside.
+This would include an onsite coffee shop that would be open all year round and open to all.
 It will also create a public record of site archaeology and heritage.

 - Sustainability will be a main focus of the development and will improve the riverside location whilst complementing the site’s historic features and natural surroundings.